EnshenZhu/CIS6030_Assignment3/README.md

    By which each row shows the **Serial No. | GRE Score | TOEFL Score | University Rating | SOP | LOR | CGPA | Research
    |
    Chance of Admit** in sequence
+6. (Optional) You may change to your own SQL command by changing the sql_command3 variable inside the view_table_content function of the q1_main.py
-5. The final line of output ```Database disconnected.``` indicates that the database has been disconnected successfully.
+7. The final line of output ```Database disconnected.``` indicates that the database has been disconnected successfully.

 ****